 - We agree with them that more research is needed on the role of the private sector.
 But we have shown that there is more research than they may have recognised, and this research points in the same direction, showing that the private sector can help the world’s poorest.
 The absence of evidence is not, however, the same as evidence of absence of effect.

-I personally opine that the public sector, for all its inefficiency issues, should still be the major provider and financier of health services in our country if we wish to ensure universal health coverage.
-While inefficiency of governmental services can be dealt with fairly successfully, the profit motivations (and the resulting harmful practices) of private sector are a lot more intractable – when it comes to providing good quality healthcare to ALL citizens.
+I personally opine that the government sector, for all its real and exaggerated inefficiency issues, should still be the major provider and financier of health services in our country if we wish to ensure universal and equitable health coverage.
+While inefficiency of governmental services can be dealt with fairly successfully, the profit motivations (and the resulting harmful practices) of the private sector are a lot more intractable, as a recent incident in Fortis Gurgaon showed.
 As for corruption, both the public and private sectors in India suffer equally from it, and in fact depend upon each other for its spoils.

 As a final piece of argument, I reproduce some lines from the book An Uncertain Glory: India and its Contradictions.
 Here the authors (Jean Dreze and Amartya Sen) talk about how Indian policymakers should refrain from considering private commercial insurance as the ‘magic pill’ that will eventually ensure healthcare for all – in other words, there is no alternative to strong and constant governmental involvement in the country’s health system:

-Irreversibility issue: Last but not least, the private health insurance model can be, in effect, something of a one-way street – the health insurance industry can easily become a powerful lobby and establish a strong hold on health policy, making it very difficult to move away from that model if it proves ineffective.
+Irreversibility issue: The private health insurance model can be, in effect, something of a one-way street – the health insurance industry can easily become a powerful lobby and establish a strong hold on health policy, making it very difficult to move away from that model if it proves ineffective.
 The current drift in India towards private health insurance, without developing a solid base of public health care, has that problematic feature.

 The private insurance model is essentially the American model.
 Despite top-level medical care in the USA, the country has paid a heavy price for taking this route, in terms of limited access to, and exclusions from, health care.
 The US health care system is one of the most costly and ineffective in the industrialized world.
 This system is also highly inequitable, with nearly 20 per cent of the population excluded from health insurance, and terrible health conditions and risks among deprived groups.
 Further, attempts to reform the health care system in the US have proved extremely difficult, partly due to the power of the health insurance business.
 The contrast with Canada, with so-called ‘socialized medicine’, which achieves more at far less cost than the USA for normal health care through government-provided health care, brings out some of the problems that the USA has to overcome.
 This is not to say that Canada itself is a flawless model: its exclusion of private health insurance, except for very limited purposes, may be seen as too extreme (it is not clear why the rich should not be allowed to pay for extra health insurance while remaining quite free to spend money on expensive holidays or yachts), and surely there is much to learn also from the European system of reliance on national health services and social insurance without ruling out private health insurance.